PrincetonUniversity/CBEMDGPU/README.md

 Note that the Intel C++ compilers must be used; the GNU C++ compilers do not work with the OpenMP portion of our code (this is a known bug in the compiler).

+Execution
+====
+main.cpp expects 1 input, the number of threads to use with OMP.
+$ ./md numThreads > log 2> err

+This also produces a trajectory.xyz file which can be visualized with VMD (if you have it installed)
+$ vmd -xyz trajectory.xyz

 Explanation of main.cpp
 ====
 > How to use, change, and make your own in 10 steps.